 For those of you who haven’t made the leap to living together yet, it’s likely that your girlfriend still probably stays over at your place from time to time.
 Instead of requiring her to bring an overnight bag, show her that you’re not a total “commitment-phobe” by putting together an overnight kit to keep in your bathroom.

-Fill a basket or a makeup bag with the essentials, like a toothbrush, toothpaste, shampoo, deodorant, her other favorite toiletries, and perhaps even an apartment key – and, if she won’t mind you being so forward, a romantic accessory or two from a bedroom boutique like High on Love (its sensual massage oil is a great find).
+Fill a basket or a makeup bag with the essentials, like a toothbrush, toothpaste, shampoo, deodorant, her other favorite toiletries, perhaps even an apartment key – and, if she won’t mind you being so forward, a romantic accessory or two from a bedroom boutique like High on Love (its sensual massage oil is a great find).
 She’ll love that she has a permanent place in your bathroom cupboard.
 If the way to a man’s heart is through his stomach, the way to a woman’s heart is probably through prime cabinet real estate.

 7. Date-of-the-Month Club

 Sure, your bank account might be low this month, but if you plan on topping it off in the coming weeks, a date-of-the-month club “membership” shows that you put some thought into the perfect present.

 Grab 12 document envelopes and think of 12 great date ideas.
 We’re talking beyond the standard dinner and a movie here, guys!
 List the details of each date on a separate piece of paper, insert one into each envelope, and present them to her sealed.

 To add intrigue, only list the date, the location, and how she should dress.
 Write the date on the outside of the envelope so she knows when to open them – one for each month.
 She’ll love that you’ve planned 12 thoughtful dates, and you buy yourself some time to save up for each one.